Cymraeg / English

 What the Trust does ...

-Our Curatorial Team maintains the Regional Sites and Monuments Record - an archive and computerised database of all known archaeological or heritage related sites in the Clwyd-Powys area.
+Our Curatorial Team maintains the Regional Historic Environment Record (HER) - an archive and database of all known archaeological or heritage related sites in the Clwyd-Powys area.
 We also hold excavation archives, records of land and building surveys, and an extensive collection of air photographs, all of which are continually updated as new information becomes available.

 Right: The extent of the area covered by Clwyd-Powys Archaeological Trust are shaded green